adrienneg123/market-statistics-project/README.md

 The repository was designed to support a structured market statistics workflow by:

-- extracting tables from messy multi-sheet Excel workbooks,
+- extracting tables from multi-sheet Excel workbooks,
 - converting those tables into tidy analysis-ready CSV outputs,
 - building a standardised master analysis dataset,
 - enabling interactive filtering and summary analysis,